TheRealMcCall/Driving-Hours-Tracker/TESTING.md

 ## Bugs
 ### Solved Bugs

-- Problem: Trips duplicating instead of listing one by one
+- Problem: Trips were duplicating instead of listing one by one

 ![Trip Duplication Bug](documentation/bugs/duplicate-bug.png)

-- Solution: added code to remove trips existing trips and start with a blank trip container using the following code:
+- Solution: Added code to clear existing trips before creating new ones.
+Using the following code:

         // Clear existing trips
         tripContainer.innerHTML = "";

-- Problem: Total Hours driven does not update when you remove a trip
+- Problem: Total hours driven did not update when a trip was removed

 ![Hours Driven Bug](documentation/bugs/hours-driven-bug.png)

-- Solution: Add CalculateTotalDrivingTime() function to removeLastLog function to solve bug with Total time driven not displaying properly
+- Solution: Added the CalculateTotalDrivingTime() function to removeLastLog function:

         // Recalculate total driving time
     calculateTotalDrivingTime();